Ten more reasons to visit Turangi…

 16 – Bike Trails – The Tongariro River Trail ticks all the boxes for a friendly tourist bike trail around the Tongariro River in a figure-eight configuration over two swing bridges to provide a choice of 3 km loop with views over Lake Taupo to a 10 km loop up the river or combined at 13 km.

-For biking nuts, a longer real challenging mountain bike trail takes 3-4 hours, 43-50 km depending on the route – mainly downhill from Tree Trunk Gorge – route notes only available at TRM.
+For keen tourist bikers, a longer real challenging mountain bike trail takes 3-4 hours, 43-50 km depending on the route – mainly downhill from Tree Trunk Gorge – route notes only available at TRM.
 This trail has more diversity than any other in NZ.
 It starts on a long downhill road in the back of nowhere, joins a DOC trail crossing three shallow streams, joins another walking track to the bridge over the scenic gorge known as the Pillars of Hercules, then back on unsealed deserted road to wind around to the first shelter, then another unsealed bush road to cross the Tongariro River over the Poutu Dam, then joins a forestry trail to link with the speed section, the canal under SH1, then the second famous drink-stop to link with forest trails to join the Tongariro River Trail back to Turangi.
 The trail includes two covered shelters for rest-drink-stops, the first is at a DOC camp and the second has to be kept secret – restricted to TRM inmates only.
 But long after bikers have forgotten the route they will remember the iconic second drink-stop.

 Then there are more remote bike trails like the Timber Trail = 84 km over two days through Pureora Forest with a wonderful new lodge now built for an overnight retreat.
 Or for a day trip it is hard to beat Waihaha Trail about 50 km from Turangi up SH32 on the western shores of Lake Taupo to include a beach trip as well as the view over Tieke Falls.